com-480-data-visualization/EuroViz/README.md

 - Contest year
 - Round
-- Country that is giving the points
+- Country code that is giving the points
-- Country that is receiving the points
+- Country code that is receiving the points
 - Number of given points

 Data on betting odds: